NightStar3/zerovsh-patcher/trunk/readme.txt

 Open up zerovsh.ini and set SlidePlugin to Enabled

-Then, navigate to the /slide folder and place the files slide_plugin_XXX.rco, slide_plugin_XXX.prx, and netconf_bt_plugin_6XX.prx(only if 6.3X and above) in the folder which you have
+Then, navigate to the /slide folder and place the files slide_plugin_XXX.rco and slide_plugin_XXX.prx in the folder which you have
-RedirPath set to in zerovsh.ini (Default is (root):/PSP/VSH) and rename them to slide_plugin.rco, slide_plugin.prx, and netconf_bt_plugin.prx
+RedirPath set to in zerovsh.ini (Default is (root):/PSP/VSH) and rename them to slide_plugin.rco and slide_plugin.prx

 NOTE: If you have a umd inserted
 -----------> If the loading icon (small animation going on in the bottom right corner of your screen) is visible, wait for it to pass before